blog-dovydasvenckus/blog/_posts/2017-09-24-hamcrest-mockito-failed-assert-mystic-message.md

 * When undertaking such task be prepared for merge conflicts.
 You might need to merge your pull request on weekend, if development is too active on working days.
-* Also, you might piss off some developers, that have OPEN pull requests, because they might get merge conflicts, after your changes were merged to master.
+* Also, you might piss off some developers, that have OPEN pull requests, because they might get merge conflicts after your changes were merged to master.
-  But I wouldn't worry too much about that, because you have done positive change to project.
+  But I wouldn't worry too much about that because you have done positive change to project.

-If you have any questions or insights feel free to leave comment.
+If you have any questions or insights feel free to leave a comment.